 Now that we have talked about these tips for becoming more patient in life, let’s talk about the application of patience in a few different areas of life.

 How to Find Patience in Different Areas of Life

 You just learned about 7 tips you can take to apply in your life to become more patient, but now I’m going to share with you a number of situations where patience can help.

 These situations are areas that I struggle with patience, and hopefully by sharing these situations with you, you can start looking at your life and make adjustments for the better.

 The 4 situations I will share with you regarding patience are:

 - Patience in the Workplace and in Your Career

 Let’s dive into each of these four areas of life and talk about how being patient can help.

-How to Find Patience with Other People and in Relationships
+1. How to Be More Patient with Other People and in Relationships

 As I discussed in the introduction of this post, I struggle with patience in my relationships from time to time (especially new relationships).